Can You Stop Weight Loss Injections After Losing Weight? What Happens to Your Body

 What to Expect When Stopping Weight Loss Injections

-Even with planning, your body will respond to the absence of medication.
-Understanding these changes can help you stay on track:
+Even with meticulous planning, your body will naturally respond to the absence of the medication.
+Understanding these physiological shifts can help you stay on track and, more importantly, stop you from being too hard on yourself.
+Here is what is happening behind the scenes:

 Increased hunger signals